Blogs

 Larger commercial tankless heaters have higher maximum flow rates for managing the hot water demands to accommodate for larger facilities.

 For households, tankless electric models can supply more hot water than similarly sized gas models.
-Appropriately sizing units for the household demand is key to ensure adequate hot water capacity.
+Appropriately sizing units for the household demand is key to ensuring adequate hot water capacity.

 Conclusion